Perimenopause Sensory Overload: When Everything Feels Too Much

 During perimenopause, people often report feeling “on edge,” more reactive, or more easily startled.
 Hormone shifts can interact with stress systems, and symptoms like hot flashes and sleep disruption can amplify that reactivity.[3,5,6]

-When your body is in a higher-alert state, sensory input can register as a bigger “threat signal,” even if it’s objectively minor (a coworker’s keyboard clicks, a child’s sticky hands, a partner’s loud chewing).
+When your body is in a higher-alert state, sensory input can register as a bigger threat signal, even if it’s objectively minor, such as a coworker’s keyboard clicks, a child’s sticky hands, or a partner’s loud chewing.

 How Neurodivergence Interacts With Sensory Shifts